Dalwhinnie railway station: History

 The station opened in 1863.
 The station buildings were completed in 1864 by Joseph Mitchell & Company.

+Although the line was reduced to a single track under the Beeching cuts, redoubling was completed between 1976 and 1977.

 Accidents and incidents

 In early March 1881, during a severe snow storm a passenger train was stranded for 20 hours two miles from Dalwhinnie.
 Employees of the railway company were dispatched to the Dalwhinnie Hotel to procure food and refreshments for the passengers, but the gale and drift were so severe that the effort failed.
 In the darkness the employees failed to reach the hotel.
 Eventually the employees escorted the 15 passengers in daylight two miles to the hotel but it took them two hours.
 Some passengers chose to remain on the train but as there was no relief in the weather, and the train being completely covered by snow by the next day, they too were escorted to the hotel.

 On 4 July 1927 the body of the station master, William Maclaren was found in the burned out station buildings.
 He had sustained a bullet wound to the head.

 In 1938, John Ross joined a train from Dalwhinnie.
 He leaned out of the window and waved to friends on the platform.
 He failed to observe a water tank at the side of the line and the protruding hose hanging from the tank struck him and he was pulled out of the carriage window and fell onto the line.
 He suffered a fractured leg and other injuries and was treated at the Royal Northern Infirmary.

 On 10 April 2021, an HST derailed near Dalwhinnie.
 The line between and was closed.